 - Practice relaxation techniques, such as deep breathing, and other strategies to reduce stress.

 - Dress in layers, allowing you to adjust clothing during and after hot flashes.

 For some women, it may be appropriate to take medications (such as low-dose antidepressants) or supplements, but only after talking with your doctor about the risks and benefits.

 The following options may help you manage or prevent osteoporosis:

 - Perform weight-bearing exercise, such as walking 20 to 30 minutes per day.

 - Maintain an ideal body weight.

-In addition, your doctor may recommend a bone density test or offer other medications, such as alendronate (Fosamax), calcitonin (multiple brand names), or raloxifene (Evista,).
+In addition, your doctor may recommend a bone density test or suggest medications, such as alendronate (Fosamax), calcitonin (multiple brand names), or raloxifene (Evista).

-Vaginal dryness.
-Vaginal lubricants, estrogen creams, or estrogen rings may help relieve vaginal dryness.
-There are many products available, and you may need to try several to find one that works best for you and your partner.
-Using an estrogen ring may not be the best choice for women with estrogen-positive breast cancers, so talk with your doctor before using an estrogen ring.
+For vaginal dryness, consider using vaginal lubricants, estrogen creams, or using an estrogen ring.
+You may need to try several products to find one that works best for you and your partner.
+In addition, talk with your doctor before using an estrogen ring because it may not be the best choice for women with ER-positive breast cancers.

 Although combined hormone therapy (a combination of estrogen and progestin, which is a form of progesterone that is made in a laboratory) may help relieve menopausal symptoms such as hot flashes and osteoporosis, doctors typically do not recommend the treatment for most women.
 For women who have a history of breast cancer or those who have a higher risk of breast cancer, hormone therapy may contribute to cancer growth and increase the risk of other medical conditions.
 Sometimes, a woman may receive low doses of hormone therapy for a short time.
 Hormone therapy with estrogen alone is a consideration only for women who have had a hysterectomy (surgical removal of the uterus).